Balmain, New South Wales: Industry

 The peninsula changed rapidly during the 1800s and became one of the premier industrial centres of Sydney.
-Industries clustered around Mort Bay included shipbuilding, a metal foundry, engineering, boilermaking and the Mort's Dock and Engineering Company works which opened in 1855—in 1958 Mort's Dock closed and is the site of Mort Bay Park.
+Industries clustered around Mort Bay included shipbuilding, a metal foundry, engineering, boilermaking and the Mort's Dock & Engineering Company works which opened in 1855—in 1958 Mort's Dock closed and is the site of Mort Bay Park.
 Increasing industrialisation at Balmain created a demand for cheap housing.
 This was satisfied by the dock owners selling small blocks of land to entrepreneurs who then built tiny cottages and rented them to the workers.
 The Balmain Reservoir was built in 1915.

 Lever Brothers Factory, owned by the British parent company, opened in 1895.

 Colliery

 A coal mine was opened in 1897 beside what is now Birchgrove Public School by an English company.
 The winding engine was said to be the largest in the southern hemisphere.
 However, with the endless labour disputes, Sydney Collieries Limited took over ownership.
 A further new shaft was sunk in 1904.
 From the bottom of the shafts a decline led down to a seam of coal situated under the harbour between Ballast Point and Goat Island.
 Because of the availability of the coal, Balmain Power Station was erected in stages from 1909.
 However, there were major industrial disputes in the 1920s and calls were made by some shareholders in 1928 to close the mine.
 The following year the colliery still employed 299 miners.
 By 1930 the colliery owners had given up and it had been taken over by the Balmain Coal Contracting Company, established by the Miner's Federation to keep the pit operational, to no avail as disputes continued.
-On 13 Oct 1930 the Miners' Lodge declared the mine "blacked" as well as the manager, whose dismissal they demanded.
+On 13 October 1930 the Miners' Lodge declared the mine "blacked" as well as the manager, whose dismissal they demanded.
 The colliery closed in 1931.
 In 1933 it was proposed to extract natural gas for commercial use from the now disused mine.
 In 1936 calls were made for the Sydney City Council to take over the mine to no avail.

 One local waterman who benefited from the Balmain coalmine was Bob Miller, who resided at 102 Glassop Street.
 He purchased a small tug and barge and secured a contract to remove the mine tailings, which he on sold to local councils as fill for a handsome profit.
-This was the beginning of the 'R. W. Miller' industrial conglomerate.
+This was the beginning of the RW Miller industrial conglomerate.
 By 1924 his family had moved to Louisa Road.